mozilla/moztrap/docs/userguide/execution.rst

 themselves and execute) in a particular :ref:`environment <environments>` or set of environments.

-It is part of a :ref:`test cycle <test-cycles>` and inherits the *product version* of the cycle.
+It is part of a :ref:`product <products>` version.
 It has its own *name*, *status*, *start date*, and *end date*, as well as a list of included :ref:`test suites <test-suites>`.
 A test run must be switched to *active* status before it can be executed by testers.
-When a test run is made active, the included test cases and their versions are locked in for the life of that test run.
-For every included *test suite*, the latest active version of each test case in that suite which is marked as applicable to a product version less than or equal to the *product version* of the run is included in the test run.

-For instance, assume we have a product "Firefox" in the system with versions 8, 9, and 10, and we have a test run for version 9.
-When this test run is activated, the test suite "Core" is included in it, and has a test case "Can visit a web page" in it.
-That test case has versions 1, 2, and 3.
-Versions 1 and 2 are marked as for Firefox 8+, and version 3 is marked as for Firefox 10+.

-Version 3 is the latest version of the test case, but cannot be included because the test run is for Firefox 9, and version 3 only applies to Firefox 10+.
-So version 2 of the test case is included in the run, since it is the latest version that applies to the correct version of the product.
+A Test Run applies to a Product and a Product Version.
+Usually, a product has had several iterations (or builds) prior to the release of a final Version.
+Therefore, a Test Run is a single execution pass over a specific iteration of that Product Version.
+And your product will likely have more than one iteration prior to release of that version.
+Therefore, you may choose to name your test runs after the build they are testing like Build 23, Build 24, etc. Once your product goes Alpha or Beta, you may choose to name your test runs that way: "Alpha 1, Build 86," "Alpha 1, Build 87," etc.

+The test case steps executed in test runs may be different for each Product Version, as the Product itself evolves.
+See :ref:`Test Cases <test-cases>` for more info on how test case versions relate to Product Versions.

 An active test run can be disabled, which halts all execution of tests in that run until it is made active again.

 .. _test-results: